-A missile makes the most of ongoing optionality.
+A missile like Rosetta makes the most of ongoing optionality.
 So does Betterment.

 Optionality is when you reserve the right to do something in the future, like when you pay for just the option to buy a certain security at a certain price in the future.

-Financial plans shouldn’t be bullets: we’re likely to miss if we actually set it and forget it.
-Plans should be guided missiles.
+Financial plans shouldn’t be bullets like Voyager 1: we’re likely to miss if we actually set it and forget it.
+Plans should be guided.
 But we need to strategically use fuel—our deposits—in a way that maximizes optionality in the future.
 Optionality isn’t free.
 A ratchet savings strategy does require more in deposits over time.
 But the optionality has value in that the other choice is to stick with the relatively high possibility of needing to deposit more than you have to reach your goal too close to its date.

 In the case of Betterment’s deposit recommendations and our advice for saving in general, we try to guide toward greater optionality: Maximizing your ability to adjust your goals as they change and re-prioritize where your savings are going.
 Sometimes that means realizing you won’t achieve certain goals you care about.
 But often it means purchasing some future optionality you’re not sure you’ll need.

 How You Can Reach Your Investment Goal—Even When You Veer Off-Track